-RESEARCH AT USU SHOWS BENEFITS OF COMMUNITY SUPPORTED AGRICULTURE
+RESEARCH AT USU SHOWS BENEFITS OF COMMUNITY SUPPORTED AGRICULTUR

 Community Supported Agriculture (CSA) programs have the potential to improve people’s diets while creating economically stable farm operations for local farmers, according to research performed at Utah State University.